gaucho1978/BACCAble/docs/BACCABLE_MENU_UX_IMPROVEMENT_PLAN.md

 assumption or broad refactor, report that dependency instead of expanding scope.
 These boundaries limit work; actual token consumption depends on the agent and cannot be guaranteed by this document.

+### Series completion

+Tasks A–D are complete, with B limited to the request-state wording described above.
+Navigation context already worked; task D adds regression coverage on both display widths without changing firmware.
+Next: review/merge the final test increment, verify CI and perform a vehicle smoke test before a new beta release.
+Task E remains a separate hardware experiment.
+The 50 ms display interval has not changed, and this series does not claim faster dashboard transmission.

 ### First-increment release gate